Subglacial stream: Channelized

 Channelized drainage systems are characterized by water flowing predominantly through tunnels along the bed of the glacier that take meltwater rapidly and directly to the glacial terminus.
-These tunnels are arranged in a network of tributaries, joining together and growing in size as they near the terminus.
+These tunnels are arranged in a network of tributaries, joining and growing in size as they near the terminus.
 Water is fast-moving in these systems, and pressure inside the channels is relatively low compared to pressure in the ice around them.
 Turbulence in the rapid flow produces heat, which is able to melt the ice walls of the tunnels.
 While the total water added to the system by this process is insignificant compared to water from the surface and from basal melting, the melting of the channel walls allows the channel to remain open even when the ice pressures surrounding it are much greater than the pressure of the water inside.
 The constant erosion of the tunnel walls is able to offset the narrowing of the tunnel caused by deformation of the ice.
 Depending on the water supply and the characteristics of the bed, the tunnels can take different forms, including semicircular tunnels cutting into the ice, broad and low tunnels, and tunnels that cut into the bed rather than the ice.
 Broad and low tunnels form in channels with variable amounts of meltwater, as melting is concentrated on the tunnel walls rather than the ceiling when the tunnel is not completely full of water.
 Channels that maintain long-term stability in water flow and location can erode the bedrock over time, resulting in tunnels that cut into the bed rather than the ice above.